-We considered this area significant because management exercises significant judgement in assessing the adequacy of the allowance for inventory obsolescence.
+We considered this area as a key audit matter as management exercises significant judgement in assessing the adequacy of the allowance for inventory obsolescence.
 Judgement involves the consideration of expected future sales, demand in inventory, probability of inventory becoming obsolete, aging profile of inventory and related historical sales experience.
-As such we determined that this is a key audit matter.